ORCA is working to prevent one of the main threats to large whales in the North East Atlantic – the risk of being hit by ships.

 ORCA has continued this work, and ran an innovative pilot project in 2017 with a postgraduate student from Nottingham Trent University.
 This work investigated the occurrence of fin whales close to large vessels, and recorded the behaviour of the animals.
 We are currently in the process of writing a scientific publication with our results, although initial findings were published in our 2017 State of European Cetacean report, and other scientists in the field have shown a great interest in our project and the results.

-This year, we’re continuing dedicated data collection in the Bay of Biscay to further investigate the risk of ship strikes, with an improved methodology and over a longer season.
+We have continued this work, adopting an improved methodology in 2018, and now conduct this innovative research throughout the season when whales are present in our neighbouring waters.
 We hope to discover how bad the problem is, and provide a solution to ships crews and policy makers to implement solutions in the Bay of Biscay, and beyond.

 Workshop report on how to identfy a clear way forwards to address the risks of ship strike on large whales within the Bay of Biscay.